erifejams/MusicVisuals/README.md

 # How it works
-Press these keys,  to be able to load these visuas:
+Press these keys,  to be able to load these visuals:

 - UP = Intro visual
 - BACKSPACE = Names and WavesVisual